 We believe that food is for everyone!
-National Agriculture Day is celebrated on March 23, during Agriculture Week.
+National Agriculture Day is celebrated on March 19 this year, during Agriculture Week.
 Everything we eat, use, or wear every day is provided by agriculture.
 Most people don’t understand the contribution of agriculture to our lives.
+To know more about how we are agriculture is directed towards our health and lifestyle read the top agriculture journalist story.
 So today we are celebrating agriculture and thanking all the people who work hard to feed the world, look after crops and livestock, and contribute to agricultural production.

 History of National Ag Day